Kinto/kinto/cliquet_docs/troubleshooting.rst

 ConnectionError: localhost:6379. nodename nor servname provided, or not known
 =============================================================================

-or
+Make sure */etc/hosts* has correct mapping to localhost.

 IOError: [Errno 24] Too many open files
 =======================================

-Make sure */etc/hosts* has correct mapping to localhost.

-Also, Make sure that max number of connections to redis-server and the max number of file handlers in operating system have access to required memory.
+Make sure that max number of connections to redis-server and the max number of file handlers in operating system have access to required memory.

 To fix this, increase the open file limit for non-root user::